fajarcahyadiputra/ticketing-microservices/note.md

 ## to switch kubernetes enviroment from GCP to local

-- kubectl config use-context `docker-desktop`.
+- kubectl config use-context `docker-desktop`..

 ## to get nodes